Jonagish/SquadUp/docs/UserResearch.md

 **Supporting Data:**
-"Very important because of how many people will be there and where everyone is meeting" "I think it’s important because communication and teamwork is crucial for a team.
+"Very important because of how many people will be there and where everyone is meeting"

+"I think it’s important because communication and teamwork is crucial for a team.
 Bonding outside of games is also super important to grow an improved connection with your team."

-"Setting Expectations – Players need to understand game plans, strategies, and any specific roles they are expected to play.
+"Communicating with players before a game is extremely important for several reasons: Setting Expectations – Players need to understand game plans, strategies, and any specific roles they are expected to play.
 Clear communication helps align everyone with the team’s objectives.
 Motivation & Mindset – Pre-game talks can help boost confidence, build team spirit, and mentally prepare players for competition.
 A strong pep talk can set the tone for performance."

+**Team Action (if any):**
+Implement an in-app messaging option to allow for communication.